 On this page, you can find copies of the CAT’s Rules of Practice, its policies, and its guides for Users.

-These Rules outline how the Condominium Authority Tribunal operates, and what you need to know or do when you are involved in a dispute that comes to the Tribunal.
+These Rules outline how the Condominium Authority Tribunal (the CAT) operates, and what you need to know or do when you are involved in a dispute that comes to the CAT.

 The CAT has developed a Conflict of Interest Policy to prevent conflicts of interest and to provide guidance to its members.